quackbarc/garyc-sketch-tweaks/README.md

 ### Personal tweaks

 * There's a nice little interface for userscript preferences (found in the gallery).
+* There's a "load more" button at the end of the gallery.
+Good for mobile browsers where for some reason sketches can't be added by scrolling to the bottom.
 * Pressing `right` in the gallery when no sketch is open shows the latest sketch.
+* Pressing `left`/`right` on an unavailable sketch would navigate to the next available sketch instead of just whatever's immediately before or after (which is likely also unavailable).
-* Sketches can be saved in either the `getIMG.php` quality or gallery-viewer quality.
+* The save button in the gallery viewer can save sketches in either the `getIMG.php` quality or gallery-player quality.
-* Gallery thumbnails can be shown in different qualities: default, downscaled, rasterized, and the old default.
+* Gallery thumbnails can be shown in different qualities: default, downscaled, rasterized, "awful", and the old default.
 * Gallery dims out when viewing sketches.
 Gary commented this out in his code and I thought it looked nice.
 * Gallery viewer has a box shadow so it visually stands out.
 * Gallery viewer buttons also dim out when hovered.
-The close and save buttons now have a pointer too.
+The close and save buttons show a pointer too.
 * Some personal keybinds for the gallery viewer:
     * `space` to skip (or replay) sketch animation;
     * `ctrl`-`S` to save a sketch;